Updated: Feb 12

 So here it is, my first foray (affected word for attempt!) at online teaching!

 Now, before you watch the video - (yesI know the suspense is literally killing you LOL), let's be clear; this pose is a deep heart/chest opening backbend.
 On a subtle level it energises, expands and releases tension through the front body and opens up the lungs - it's not one to do before bed!

 Be sure to warm the body up first: start with cat/cow cycles and perhaps sukasana side bends and Parighasana (gate) to open up the waist area and sides of the torso.
 Move into sun salutations A and B before working progressively through prone backbends: sphinx, Bhujangasana (Cobra) and Urdhva Mukha Svanasana (Up Dog), shalabhasana (locust) and Dhanurasana (bow).
-Insert some twisting asana: Parvritta allanasana (high lunge twist) or Parvritta Utkatasana.
-Setu Bandha (Bridge) should be in there and Virasana which I show at the beginning of the video - note that if bringing the sit bones to the floor is an issue you can use a block under the sit bones to alleviate any strain in the knees.
+Insert some twisting asana: Parivritta allanasana (high lunge twist) or Parivritta Utkatasana (fierce pose with twist).
+Setu Bandha (Bridge) should be in there and Virasana which I show at the beginning of the video - note that if bringing the sit bones to the floor is an issue you can use a block under the sit bones to avoid straining the knees.